nathanshelly/webcam/README.md

 ## 4. Configure wifi chip

 The wifi chip requires a fair degree of configuration to work correctly.
-Zentri helpfully includes an OS to which commands are issued, and it's quite easy to work with.
-The command API can be found here, for reference: https://docs.zentri.com/zentrios/wz/3.3/cmd/commands.
-We recommend issuing these commands via a terminal emulator (TeraTerm for windows or CoolTerm for Mac) connected to the header pins for the UART communication via an FTDI cable.
+Zentri helpfully includes an OS to which commands are issued, and it's quite easy to work with their [command API](https://docs.zentri.com/zentrios/wz/3.3/cmd/commands).
+We recommend issuing these commands via a terminal emulator ([TeraTerm](https://ttssh2.osdn.jp/index.html.en) for windows or [CoolTerm](http://freeware.the-meiers.org/) for Mac) connected to the header pins for the UART communication via an FTDI cable.
 These operations can also be performed by editing the MCU code and running commands, but that's much more difficult and harder to read/interpret feedback.